Uganda ponders lessons from deadly garbage landslide – DW – 08/21/2024

 Museveni ordered payments to the victims' families of 5 million Ugandan shillings ($1,300; €1,169) for each fatality and 1 million shillings for each injured person.

-Eight months ago, the ceremonial head of the Kampala Capital City Authority (KCCA) described the situation at the landfill as a "national crisis."
+Eight months ago, Lukwago, who is also ceremonial head of the Kampala Capital City Authority (KCCA), described the situation at the landfill as a "national crisis."

 Following the incident, however, many local residents said that they had long complained to authorities that the Kiteezi landfill was a danger and caused local pollution , but they had done little to help.